Happy New Year. It’s been a minute, hasn’t it? The last three months of 2015 were chock a block, but let’s jump right back in like nothing happened.

 I’m on the ground.

 He’s in my arms.

-I do not don the uniform of the NY Giant who’s just fumbled the ball that cost his team the game, but G still sports his scooter riding helmet.
+I may not don the uniform of the NY Giant who fumbled the ball and cost his team the game, but he still sports his scooter helmet.
 I usually take it off before he goes onto the playground.
-In today’s excitement, I forgot.
+In today’s excitement-I forgot.

 “Owey Owey Owey!” he cries as instinct tells me he’s OK.